bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2014-08-14  Display warning when ckeditor path is incorrect.
+    2014-10-02  Config setting for path to image upload directory 2014-08-14  Display warning when ckeditor path is incorrect.
 Allow full-page HTML for messages.
     2014-04-30  Display warning when image directory is not writeable 2014-03-07  Upgraded to CKEditor 4.3.3